-REACTIVE PROGRESSING STRATEGIC Board leadership makes succession a priority on the board's agenda.
+REACTIVE PROGRESSING Board leadership makes refreshment and succession planning a priority.
 The nominating/governance committee leads a regular planning process that is discussed with and agreed upon by the full board.
-Board leadership and prioritization Board leadership does not prioritize succession, giving it little focus and having no formal planning process.
-Board leadership makes succession a priority for the nominating/governance committee, which leads an annual planning process.
+Board leadership and prioritization Board leadership does not prioritize refreshment and succession planning.
+It receives little focus and has no formal planning process.
+Board leadership makes refreshment and succession planning a priority for the nominating/governance committee, which leads an annual planning process.
 There is limited awareness by the full board.
-Time horizon for departures Succession planning is primarily driven by mandatory retirement age.
+Assessment of director skills A board skills assessment may be done informally but is neither structured nor documented.
+The annual board self-assessment is viewed as a compliance activity and provides limited insight into any potential skill gaps on the board.
+Results are not incorporated into the board refreshment process.
+A board skills matrix may be used periodically to identify skill gaps, and results from board assessments may be incorporated into the board refreshment process.
+A board skills matrix is used consistently to identify current and expected skill gaps and updated annually.
+Board and director assessments are seen as a continuous improvement exercise and results are incorporated into the board refreshment process.
+Director tenure expectations The board does not set expectations for director tenure and related governance policies.
+Individual director tenure is evaluated infrequently and on a case-by-case basis.
+The board has general conversations about director tenure, particularly as new directors join.
+The nominating/governance committee periodically considers issues related to individual director tenure.
+The board sets clear expectations about director tenure, regularly reviews individual director tenure and determines the optimal mix of director tenure levels on the board (i.e., new directors, medium-tenure directors and long-tenure directors).
+Time horizon for departures Board refreshment is primarily driven by mandatory retirement age.
 Nominating/governance committee takes an annual view of imminent director departures and leadership changes, usually focused on individual board seats.
-Nominating/governance committee takes a multi-year view of anticipated director departures and leadership changes, focused on the overall aggregate tenure of the board.
-Director tenure expectations Board does not set expectations for director tenure and related gover- nance policies.
-Individual director tenure is evaluated on an infrequent or episodic basis.
-Board has general conversations about director tenure, particularly as new directors join.
-The nominating/ governance committee periodically considers issues related to individual director tenure.
-Board sets clear expectations about director tenure, regularly reviews individual director tenure, and determines the optimal mix of director tenure levels on the board (i.e., new directors, medium-tenure directors and long-tenure directors).
-Assessment of director skills An informal board skills assessment is done to identify skill gaps.
-Board assessments are viewed as a compli- ance activity and results are not incorporated into the succession planning process.
-A board skills matrix may be used to identify skill gaps, and results from board assessments may be incorporated into the succession planning process.
-A board skills matrix is used to identify current and expected skill gaps.
-Board and director assessments are seen as a continuous improvement exercise and results are incorporated into the succession planning process.
+Nominating/governance committee takes a multi-year view of anticipated director departures and leadership changes, focused on the overall aggregate tenure of the board as well as individual director tenures.
 Succession plan and candidate profiles Nominating/governance committee does not have a formal succession plan.
-A director candidate profile is usually developed only when a board vacancy is imminent.
-There is an annual review of the succession plan and director candidate profiles are maintained.
+A director candidate profile is developed only when a board vacancy is imminent.
+Nominating/governance committee reviews the succession plan annually and maintains director candidate profiles.
 But search efforts are episodic and not linked to the overall succession plan to address prioritized skills and attributes.
 Nominating/governance committee maintains a multi-year succession plan and director candidate profiles with a prioritized list of skills and attributes, and a talent pipeline is developed for future needs.

-In practice: the board succession planning maturity continuum
+In practice: the board refreshment and succession maturity continuum

 Example: John Smith is on the board of ManufactCo. and will reach the board's mandatory retirement age of 75 in approximately one year.
-He has a strong traditional manufacturing background and is one of the three audit committee financial experts on the audit committee.
+He has a strong traditional manufacturing background and qualifies as a financial expert on the audit committee.
 Cheryl Jones will reach the mandatory retirement age two years after John.
-She has deep expertise in financial management and investment banking and is one of the other financial experts on the audit committee.
+She has deep expertise in financial management and investment banking and also qualifies as a financial expert on the audit committee.